An Application Driven Method for Assembling Numerical Schemes for the Solution of Complex Multiphysics Problems: Examples

 We continue by enumerating the governing equations of this problem.
 For the melting of metallic materials, one finds that the flow field can be described by the incompressible Navier Stokes equations in the low Reynold's number regime, plus some source terms that account for the additional physics.

 With the additional condition for incompressibility:

 Here, $\underline{k}$ is the vector of gravity and other volumetric forces.

-One important driving force for melt flow has shown to be the temperature dependent surface tension force, also called Marangoni force.
-We can summarise all capillary forces normal and tangential to the interface using the so called capillary stress tensor:
+One important driving force for melt flow is the temperature-dependent surface tension force, also called the Marangoni force.
+We can summarise all capillary forces normal and tangential to the interface using the so-called capillary stress tensor:

-Where $\sigma$ denotes the temperature dependent coefficient of surface tension, $I$ is the identity tensor and $n$ is the unit normal vector to the capillary surface.
+Where $\sigma$ denotes the temperature-dependent coefficient of surface tension, $I$ is the identity tensor and $n$ is the unit normal vector to the capillary surface.
 The divergence of this quantity represents the capillary force acting on interfaces \cite{brackbillContinuumMethodModeling1992}.